 Meet Dr. Y'Londa Mitchell

 Dr. Y’Londa Mitchell is a native of Shreveport, Louisiana and raised for the majority of her youth in St. Louis, Missouri.
+Today, she resides in Atlanta, GA.
 She received a Bachelor of Arts degree from Kentucky State University, graduate degrees from Webster University and the University of Missouri-St. Louis.
-Additionally, she graduated with a PhD in Counseling Psychology from Tennessee State University in Nashville, TN.
+Additionally, she also graduated with a PhD in Counseling Psychology from Tennessee State University in Nashville, TN.

 "When "I" is replaced by “WE” even illness becomes WELLNESS"